Semitauonic $b$-hadron decays: A lepton flavor universality laboratory: Combination and Interpretation of the Results

-We further investigate the dependence of the world average on the $B \to D^{**} \ell \bar \nu_\ell$ correlation structure across \RD and \RDs measurements by parametrizing them with a single factor $\rho_{D^{**}}$.
-In Fig.~\ref{fig:averages_2} (left) we show the world average assuming such correlation effects are negligible (labeled as $\rho_{D^{**}} = 0$) and we reproduce a world average very similar to HFLAV~\cite{Amhis:2019ckw}.
-The numerical values, normalized to the arithmetic average of the SM predictions (cf. Tab.~\ref{tab:th:RDDs} in Sec.~\ref{subsec:SM_pred}), are
+We further investigate the dependence of the world average on the $B \to D^{**} \ell \bar \nu_\ell$ correlation structure across the \RD and \RDs measurements by parametrizing them with a single factor $\rho_{D^{**}}$.
+In Fig.~\ref{fig:averages_2} (left panel) we show the world average assuming that such correlation effects are negligible (labeled as $\rho_{D^{**}} = 0$) and we reproduce a world average very similar to HFLAV~\cite{Amhis:2019ckw}.
+The numerical values, normalized to the arithmetic average of the SM predictions (cf. Table~\ref{tab:th:RDDs} in Sec.~\ref{subsec:SM_pred}), are

 with an overall correlation of $\rho = -0.33$.
 In addition to the $B \to D^{**} \ell \bar \nu_\ell$ uncertainties, the uncertainties in the leptonic $\tau$ branching fractions and the \BDxlnu FFs are fully correlated across measurements.
 The compatibility with the SM expectation is within $3.2$ standard deviations (close to the value quoted by \cite{Amhis:2019ckw} of $3.1\sigma$).
-Figure~\ref{fig:averages_2} (left) also shows the impact of setting this unknown correlation to either $\rho_{D^{**}} = 1$ or $\rho_{D^{**}} = -1$, resulting in compatibilities with the SM predictions of $2.9$ or $3.7$ standard deviations, respectively.
+Figure~\ref{fig:averages_2} (left panel) also shows the impact of setting this unknown correlation to either $\rho_{D^{**}} = 1$ or $\rho_{D^{**}} = -1$, resulting in compatibilities with the SM predictions of $2.9$ or $3.7$ standard deviations, respectively.

-A possible way to deal with an unknown parameter such as $\rho_{D^{**}}$ in this type of problem is outlined in~\cite{Cowan:2018lhq}.
+A possible way to deal with an unknown parameter such as $\rho_{D^{**}}$ in this type of problem was outlined in~\cite{Cowan:2018lhq}.
 Instead of neglecting the value, we can incorporate it as a free parameter of the problem and constrain it within its probable range.
-A possible choice that limits this missing correlation to fall between $[-1,1]$ is to assign it a double Fermi Dirac distribution\footnote{$f(x,w) = 1 / \left( 2 ( 1 + \exp(w(x-1)) )( 1 + \exp(-w(x-1)) \right) $} with a large shape parameter, e.g. $w = 50$.
+A possible choice that limits this missing correlation to fall between $[-1,1]$ is to assign it a double Fermi-Dirac distribution\footnote{$f(x,w) = 1 / \left( 2 ( 1 + \exp(w(x-1)) )( 1 + \exp(-w(x-1)) \right) $} with a large shape parameter, e.g. $w = 50$.
 Carrying out our average with such a setup results in

 with $\hat \rho_{D^{**}} = -0.88$ and an overall correlation of $\rho = -0.40$.
 This results in an increased tension of about $3.6\sigma$ with respect to the SM.